sanzor/NovaWebApiTutorial/Readme.md

 **The repository containing the code as well as the tutorial can be found** [here](https://github.com/sanzor/Nova_Api)

+---

-For those of you that have already installed the prerequisites whic are : Erlang , Rebar,Nova  **you can skip this part:
+For those of you that have already installed the prerequisites which are : Erlang , Rebar,Nova  **you can skip this part:

 **## Setup**